TrellixVulnTeam/chromium-infra_OF7I/doc/users/services/luci_config/index.md

     access: "group:all"

 Means the project is public.
-If not set, it is visible only to a whitelist of trusted services.
+If not set, it is visible only to an allowlist of trusted services.

 ## See also